 SELC's annual Reed Environmental Writing Award seeks to enhance public awareness of the value and vulnerability of the South's natural heritage by giving special recognition to writers who most effectively tell the stories about the region's environment.

-Entries must have been published in the year ending October 1, 2017.
+Entries are due October 1, 2019, and must have been published in the preceding 12 months.

 For the journalism category, minimum length is 3,000 words per entry.
 Awards are given to an individual writer or are shared among co-writers.